Miriam Chaszczewacki

-Miriam Chaszczewacki or Miriam Chaszczewacka (1924–1942) was a Jewish girl and Holocaust victim who in 1939 began writing a personal diary about her life in the Radomsko ghetto which ended a few days before her death in 1942.
+Miriam Chaszczewacki or Miriam Chaszczewacka (October 1924–October 1942) was a Jewish girl and Holocaust victim who in 1939 began writing a personal diary about her life.
+The diary covered events between September 1939 up until shortly before Miriam's death in October 1942.
+Between October 9 and October 12, 1942, the Jews in the Radomsko ghetto were deported to the Treblinka Extremination Camp and they met their deaths there.